orandolph8/Laptop_Price_Prediction/README.md

 Market Trends and Innovation:

 Industry stakeholders gain a nuanced understanding of market trends, allowing them to innovate and adapt to changing consumer preferences.

-In conclusion, this notebook is a key asset for anyone seeking to navigate the intricate landscape of laptop pricing, offering actionable insights derived from a meticulous EDA process and sophisticated regression modeling.
+In conclusion, this notebook is an asset for anyone seeking to navigate the intricate landscape of laptop pricing, offering actionable insights derived from a meticulous EDA process and sophisticated regression modeling.